-You may exclude from an employee's wages the value of any retirement planning advice or information that you provide to your employee or his or her spouse if you maintain a qualified retirement plan.
+You may exclude from an employee's wages the value of any retirement planning advice or information you provide to your employee or his or her spouse if you maintain a qualified retirement plan as defined in section 219 (a)(5) of the Internal Revenue Code.
 In addition to employer plan advice and information, the services provided may include general advice and information on retirement.
 However, the exclusion does not apply to services for tax preparation, accounting, legal, or brokerage services.